dianixn/ICC_2023/README.md

 The designed training and validation dataset for default pattern are provided in https://datasync.ed.ac.uk/index.php/s/HZ1Xry9TUeDxK2P.
 Passcode: ICC2023

-Please feel free to test and use this training dataset which could achieve robust generalization.
+Please feel free to test and use this training dataset which can achieve robust generalization.